Foghat: 2010s

 The 2010 version of Foghat consisted of Earl, MacGregor, Huhn and Bassett.
 Former Rainbow and Black Sabbath drummer Bobby Rondinelli had temporarily replaced Earl for a summer 2010 concert, while Earl was recovering from surgery.
 At another Foghat concert that summer, after Earl had returned to the band, bassist Jeff Howell temporarily replaced an ill MacGregor.
 Foghat's next album, Last Train Home (released 15 June 2010), was the culmination of a dream shared by Earl and Peverett.
-It contained some of their favorite blues songs, three originals ("Born for the Road", "Last Train Home" and "495 Boogie"), and two songs by special guest performer and longtime friend Eddie Kirkland, who was 86 years old at the time.
+It contained some of their favourite blues songs, three originals ("Born for the Road", "Last Train Home" and "495 Boogie"), and two songs by special guest performer and longtime friend Eddie Kirkland, who was 86 years old at the time.
 He had played with Foghat as a guest in 1977 at Foghat's "Tribute to the Blues" show at New York City's Palladium, and remained a good friend of the band until he was killed in a car accident on 27 February 2011.

 Also performing on Last Train Home were Howell (bass), Colin Earl (piano) and Lefty Lefkowitz (harmonica).
 According to Earl, the album was "a testimony to Lonesome Dave.
 We always planned to do this.
 I am so fortunate to have partners in band members Charlie Huhn and Bryan Bassett who share the same passion for the blues.
 It was not hard work putting this album together; playing this kind of music is joyous.
 We had a blast!"

 The band released a DVD in December 2013 called Live in St. Pete.

 On 10 November 2015, Foghat announced that they would start work on a new studio album, completely fan-funded through PledgeMusic.
 The album, titled Under the Influence, was released on 24 June 2016.
-The album went on to chart of Billboard and debuted at No. 17 on Billboard's Hard Rock Albums, and peaked at No. 40 on the Independent Album charts.
+The album went on to chart and debuted at No. 17 on Billboard's Hard Rock Albums, and peaked at No. 40 on the Independent Album charts.

-The band went on to release another live album, Live at the Belly Up in June 2017.
+The band went on to release another live album, Live at the Belly Up, in June 2017.
 On 9 July 2017, Erik Cartwright, who played lead guitar from 1981 to 1984, died at his home in Nashville, Tennessee, from a heart attack.
 He was 66 years old.

 Longtime bassist MacGregor was diagnosed with stage IV lung cancer in 2015.
 The cancer was first detected at an earlier stage in 2012, but MacGregor was not informed until 2015.
 Following this incident, he became a proponent of a bill that would require physicians to communicate test results with patients promptly.
-Although still officially a member of Foghat, the effects of chemotherapy made him unable to play music. former Pat Travers bassist Rodney O'Quinn filled in for him on tours.
+Although still officially a member of Foghat, the effects of chemotherapy made him unable to play music.
+Former Pat Travers bassist Rodney O'Quinn filled in for him on tours.
 MacGregor died on 9 February 2018.

 Matt Barranti substituted on guitar for Bryan Bassett for a gig at Palace Theater in Greensburg, Pennsylvania on 11 February 2017.